aleister1102/monsterinc/internal/extractor/README.md

 # Extractor Package

 ## Purpose
-The `extractor` package provides comprehensive path and URL extraction capabilities from web content, particularly JavaScript and HTML files.
-It supports multiple extraction methods and provides intelligent filtering and validation of discovered paths.
+The `extractor` package provides comprehensive path and URL extraction capabilities for MonsterInc's security analysis pipeline.
+It discovers hidden endpoints, API paths, and URLs from JavaScript and HTML content using multiple extraction methods with intelligent filtering and validation.

+## Package Role in MonsterInc
+As the endpoint discovery engine, this package:
+- **Security Analysis**: Discovers hidden API endpoints and sensitive paths
+- **Scanner Enhancement**: Provides additional URLs for the scanning pipeline
+- **JavaScript Analysis**: Extracts paths from complex JavaScript applications
+- **Attack Surface Mapping**: Identifies potential entry points for security testing
+- **Integration Support**: Works seamlessly with Crawler and Scanner components

 ## Main Components